TV3 (Malaysian TV network): Moral controversies

 According to the Asia Wall Street Journal, as soon as TV3 started broadcasting, the channel was put under pressure from Muslim fundamentalists over a growing concern that the channel promoted an "open society" that eroded national values.
 The Malaysian Islamic Youth Movement strongly condemned the American series seen on the network, knowing that they were "detrimental to the Eastern social ethics", but that would "also destroy Islamic values".
 Its secretary-general Kamaruddin Jaafar demanded that TV3 should stop airing Western shows and introduce religious and educational programmes in their place.
 At the time, a television critic said that, if the pressure from religious leaders increased, the channel would remove Solid Gold from its schedule.

 On 8 December 1984, Anwar Ibrahim, chief of the youth wing of UMNO condemned the channel's approach and its preference for English over Malay.

 In 2007, a reality television programme broadcast on TV3 called Sensasi was taken off the air amid accusations that host Awal Ashaari "humiliating a person to sensationalise the issue" along with complaints to actress Rosnah Mat Aris that touched on sensitive issues relating to Islam by linking Siti Khadijah, wife of the Islamic prophet Muhammad to the present issue of women courting younger men.
 Another reality television show, Teleskop, was banned in 1995 after panellist Nasir Jani's swearing towards Prime Minister at the time, Mahathir Mohamad on air.

 In 2010, TV3 broadcast a Hari Raya Aidilfitri advertisement featuring an old man on a flying trishaw and blooming lotus-like flowers, which were said to be reminiscent of Christian and Hindu motifs.
 This sparked an outcry from Malay supremacist organisations and the Muslim far-right who accused it of "humiliating and insulting Islam".
 The advertisement was withdrawn after just a few days and TV3 was fined MYR50,000 for the broadcast, in addition to issuing an on-air apology.

 Airing of Into the Wild

 On 24 March 2012, TV3 aired a 2007 American film, Into the Wild which stars Emile Hirsch, in which he displays his genitals openly in one of the film's scene.
 TV3 apologized for the showing of the film's indescent scene to Malaysian viewers, while stated that it "acquiesce to the mistakes that occur that cause objections from several parties".

-Suspicions of plagiarism from RTL Nieuws
+Suspicions of plagiarism from foreign broadcasters

-In 2015, TV3 was accused of plagiarism, after it was revealed that its new news design was copied from the Dutch RTL Nieuws, which had introduced its new news design in May 2014.
+In 2015, TV3 was accused of plagiarism, after it was revealed that its new news design, intro and theme song was copied from the Dutch RTL Nieuws, which had introduced its new news design in May 2014..
+2 years later, TV3 revised the intro and news design (but the theme song is retained until 4 years later).

+In 2019, TV3 was accused of plagiarism once again.
+This time, the logo, news design and intro was copied from Norway NRK Nyheter, which had introduced its new news design on 1 June 2014.